About CT

 After your CT

-All examinations are justified, and we believe that the benefit outweighs the risks.
-That is the benefit of an accurate diagnosis outweighs the small risk of using ionising radiation.
+In line with IRMER (Ionising Radiation Medical Imaging Regulations) 2017 we follow the ALARP (As Low As Reasonably Practicable) principle.
+All examinations are justified to ensure the benefit of an accurate diagnosis outweighs the small risk of using ionising radiation.
 We are confident that we use the lowest amount of radiation possible.

 Close